 Alper's research agenda is multidisciplinary and, broadly, related to the stability of the financial system and well-being of its participants.
 It covers topics in securitization pricing and performance, financial exclusion and access to finance, bank governance and syndicated loan markets.
 He has published in world leading journals and co-authored three books.
 His work has featured in globally important policy making institutions such as the Federal Reserve Bank, European Central Bank and International Monetary Fund.
 Alper is awarded research grants from British Academy and Nuffield Foundation.
 He has acted as a research consultant to the European Central Bank and other private institutions.

-Alper is an experienced teacher and since 2004 he taught a spectrum of banking, finance and economics modules both at the undergraduate and postgraduate level (MSc, MBA and Executive Education), including overseas in Singapore, Hong Kong, Bahrain and Kazakhstan.
+Alper is an experienced teacher taught a spectrum of banking, finance and economics modules both at the undergraduate and postgraduate level (MSc, MBA and Executive Education), including overseas in Singapore, Hong Kong, Bahrain and Kazakhstan.
 He acts as an external examiner for Finance and Banking related UG&PG programmes/modules in a number of business schools.
 Alper particularly specialises in integrating Bloomberg and Thomson Reuters Eikon platforms into the design of modules and degree programmes.

 The predictive strength of MBS yield spreads during asset bubbles (2020),academic article, forthcoming